What are Quick Answers?

 Note: The answer to this question is where we get the data for the graph on the Summary tab.

 As participants finish, the software uploads the recorded video to our system and notifies you by email that the videos are ready to watch.
-Watch each participant’s entire video on the Session tab or wait for the fifth video session to be uploaded, at which point the highlight reel is available.
+Watch each participant’s entire video on the Session tab or wait for the fifth video session to be uploaded, at which point the highlight reels and results table are available.

 Quick Answer: Discover needs and frustrations